DmitriyEshenko/accel-ppp-docs/ipoe.rst

 IPoE
 ----
- What is IPoE?
 Methot authenication users, control sessions and dilivery without any tunnel "called" as IPoE (IP over Ethernet).
 Accel-ppp support L2 and L3 topologies and start sessions on DHCP Discover or unclacified packet.

 Develop auxiliary kernel module for sessions start on unclacified packet and shared interfaces.